Nairorox/img-to-ascii/README.md

 It's img to ascii converter

-need some kind of server like browser-sync
+To put it to work you need some kind of server (like browser-sync)
 ```
 npm install -g browser-sync
 ```
+then just type to start server
 ```
 browser-sync start --server
 ```

-It needs better optimization